Peki'in Synagogue: Ancient inscriptions

 In February 2017, the Council for Conservation of Heritage Sites in Israel uncovered an 1,800-year-old limestone capital.
 Engraved on it are two Hebrew inscriptions dating to the Roman period.
 The column was found upside down in the building's courtyard.
 According to the IAA's regional inspector, "A preliminary analysis of the engravings suggests that these are dedicatory inscriptions honoring donors to the synagogue."
 Uriel Rosenboym, director of Beit Zinati (the WZO Jewish heritage site), exclaimed that "No one can argue with the written artifact.
 There was an ancient synagogue here and the synagogue was built in its current form in recent centuries."

-Public awareness

-In 1922 Yitzhak Ben-Zvi visited the Jewish community of Peki’in and documented it in his book Shaar Yashuv.

-In 1955 the Israeli Ministry of Religious Affairs renovated the building at the request of by then president Yitzhak Ben-Zvi.

-The Second Series of the Israeli new sheqel (NIS), put in circulation in 1999, features on the 100 NIS banknote a portrait of Ben-Zvi (front), and the Peki'in synagogue along with a view of the village (back).